aaaven/IND211/towards_relationality/deck.md

 note:

 One clear limitation is that the current model is still anthropocentric.
-It focuses on human-to-human relationships and doesn’t yet address interaction with nonhuman actors — whether animals, environments, or autonomous artificial systems.
+It focuses on human-to-human relationships and doesn’t yet address interaction with nonhuman actors — whether plants, animals, environments, ecology, planet, or autonomous artificial systems.
 Another limitation is that this research mostly examines co-located interaction — situations where people share the same physical space.

 ---